 What is the Google URL inspection tool?

 The URL inspection tool beta is a new feature of the Google search console.
-Using this, the user can find out the crawl, index and serving details of the website URL.
+Using this, the user can find out the crawl, index, and serving details of the website URL.
 Using this tool, the user gets to know the indexing details of the URL/page.
-You can know whether Google has indexed this page or when it has been indexed, whether the page is added in a sitemap or not.
+You can know whether Google has indexed this page or when it has been indexed, and whether the page is added in a sitemap or not.
 You will get to know many details.